 In the top navigation bar, select the region where the desired instance resides.

-On the ECS Instances tab, find the instance and click Run Command in the Actions column.
+On the ECS Instances tab, find the desired instance and click Run Command in the Actions column.

 In the Create Command panel, configure parameters in the Command Information section.

-The following section describes key parameters.
+The following section describes the main parameters.
 Use default values for other parameters.
 For more information, see Create a command in the ECS console.

 ImportantConfigure the parameters based on the values that are provided in the following section.
 Otherwise, Cloud Assistant may fail to run the command.

-② Command content: Paste the following command content.
+② Command content: Paste the following command.
 For more information about sample shell commands, see View the system configurations of ECS instances.

 if acs-plugin-manager --list --local | grep grid_driver_install > /dev/null 2>&1 then acs-plugin-manager --remove --plugin grid_driver_install fi acs-plugin-manager --exec --plugin grid_driver_install

 ③ Timeout: Specify the timeout period for running the command.
-When the command execution times out, Cloud Assistant forcefully terminates the execution process.
+When the command execution times out, Cloud Assistant forcefully stops the execution process.
 In this example, the value is set to 600.

-NoteThe value of the Timeout parameter must be a positive integer in the range of 10 to 86,400.
+NoteThe value of the Timeout parameter must be a positive integer from 10 to 86,400.
 Unit: seconds.
-86,400 seconds are equal to 24 hours.
+86,400 seconds is equal to 24 hours.

 Click Run to run the Cloud Assistant command to install the GRID driver.

-After you run the Cloud Assistant command, you can view the execution result on the Instances tab in the execution details panel.
+Wait until the command execution is complete.
+Then, view the execution result on the Instances tab in the execution details panel.

 ImportantIf another GRID driver version is already installed on the instance, Cloud Assistant automatically uninstalls the GRID driver version and installs the latest GRID driver version.

-It takes approximately 5 to 10 minutes to install a GRID driver.
+The process of installing the GRID driver takes approximately 5 to 10 minutes to complete.
 Wait until the driver is installed.

 Connect to the GPU-accelerated instance.